Canyoning in La Fortuna with its waterfall rappels and cavernous ‘falls’ proved to be Costa Rica’s biggest thrill of all

 Canyoning in La Fortuna costs $99 USD per person for a four-hour activity and includes transport to and from your hotel, all safety equipment and a buffet lunch at a nearby restaurant after the activity.
 The photo and video package costs an extra $20 USD per person.

 We visited La Fortuna as part of a 9-day National Geographic Expedition to Costa Rica.
 The tour is priced from £1,199 and includes a chief experience officer (CEO) throughout, all accommodation, transport between destinations, all breakfasts, some meals and numerous activities.
-Canyoning is an optional activity and not included in the price.
+Canyoning is an optional activity and is not included in the price.
 For more information or to book, call 0800 440 2551 or book online.

 We flew to Costa Rica with British Airways.
 Book flights via Skyscanner for the best prices.